aerth/secenv/README.md

 ```

-Run something with environmental variables:
+Run something with the variables:

 ```
 secenv test.sh